twistedtwig/AutomatedDeployments/README.md

     /BREAKONERROR		|		true / false					| Should the application stop when an error occurs /CLEANUP            |       true / false					| Should the application delete any files it creates after running /SETEXEPATH			|		true / false					| Should the applicaiton set the executing folder to the same as the exe's file path, (default true)
+	/VERBOSE			|		true / false					| should the application log verbosely or normally, (default is none verbose.. i.e. normal logging level)?

 The above parameters are all optional and would override anything given within the configuration file.